breatheco-de/exercise-collaborative-html-website/README.md

 $ git clone https://github.com/breatheco-de/exercise-collaborative-html-website.git
 ```

-**REMEMBER: When each team member finishes, they have to commit and push to the forked repository**

-## 💻 Run the website

 In order to watch the website live run the following command:

 ```bash
 $ npx browser-sync start -s -w
 ```
+**REMEMBER: When each team member finishes, they have to commit and push to the forked repository**

 ## Deploy the website